Crauzer/ritobin-lsp/README.md

 ## VS Code

+The extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alanpq.ritobin-lsp-vs), and the Open VSX Registry.
+You can search for it from the extensions pane in VS Code.

+### Manual

 1. Download the latest `.vsix` from the [releases page](https://github.com/alanpq/ritobin-lsp/releases).
 Make sure to pick the architecture that matches your OS:
     - `win32-arm64`/`win32-x64`: Windows ARM / x86 64 bit
     - `darwin-arm64`/`darwin-x64`: MacOS M1 / Intel